smal1378/MyCpu-Assembler/README.md

 5. Comments are lines that start with '#'. exp: "# your comment"
 6. Blank lines are ignored.
 7. Non-Addressed Instructions like COMP and LSL does not support address field. exp: "COMP"
+8. Address is var_name like "my_var", hex like "0x5f" or int like "57".
-8. Addressed Instructions like Add or Store accept one address or variable name. exp: "ADD my_var"
+9. Addressed Instructions like Add or Store accept one address. exp: "ADD my_var"